 Radiological Emergency Preparedness (REP) Program

 Planning and preparing for a possible radiological incident at commercial nuclear power plants is essential to protecting Missourians.
 SEMA’s Radiological Emergency Preparedness (REP) Program is designed to ensure the health and safety of Missourians living near nuclear power plants in the event of a nuclear power accident.
-The REP Program addresses the unique needs of offsite response organizations (OROs) surrounding commercial nuclear power plants in Missouri (Callaway Nuclear Plant operated by Ameren-Missouri, located in Reform, MO. and Cooper Nuclear Power Station operated by Nebraska Public Power located in Brownsville, NE) The term “ORO” refers to state, and local governments, licensee emergency response organizations, if applicable, and other supporting organizations.
+The REP Program addresses the unique needs of offsite response organizations (OROs) surrounding commercial nuclear power plants in Missouri (Callaway Energy Center operated by Ameren Missouri, located in Reform, MO and Cooper Nuclear Power Station operated by Nebraska Public Power located in Brownsville, NE).
+The term “ORO” refers to state, and local governments, licensee emergency response organizations, if applicable, and other supporting organizations.
 Onsite activities are the responsibility of the Nuclear Regulatory Commission.